SarahAKhan/sarah-hydejack/_academics/knowledgeDistill.md

 ## Conclusion
 We were able to distinguish the impact of the teacher prediction softening and the teacher loss inclusion/exclusion to varying degrees.
-Wav2Small demonstrated a postive impact from teacher guided learning with 94.82% accuracy, while Wav2Tiny requires further study as to the lack of teacher based improvement, but still demonstrated significant accuracy results of 93% at a significantly reduced model size.
+Wav2Small demonstrated a postive impact from teacher guided learning with 94.82% accuracy, while Wav2Tiny requires further study as to the lack of teacher based improvement, but still demonstrated accuracy results of 93% at a significantly reduced model size.
 I will be further extending this study to examine the impact of optimal experimental design on the learning process in the subsequent semester.

 ## Key References